To course across more kindly waters now

 It was built in the mid-1920s as a wealthy local physician's residence and was said to have been modeled after Michelangelo Buonarotti's own Villa Collazi in Florence.
 The Tuscan-style villa, built within a grove of old oaks and surrounded by manicured lawns and an exquisite garden, projected opulence and refinement, completely without any garishness or excess.
 Over the years of its existence, it had transformed from a private mansion to a Roman Catholic novitiate to an exclusive all-girls high school.

 Within weeks of the Visitors' arrival, the all-girls high school was relocated (there were persistent rumors that the school's administration only did so under heavy pressure), and the property was leased to the Visitors themselves.
 Almost immediately, the property and its buildings were refurbished and retrofitted to accommodate Visitor technology.
 Various computer hardware and their proprietary support systems were installed; communications arrays were put in place; landing pads and refueling stations for the Visitor shuttles were built on the grounds; an armory was built in the basement of what used to be the main mansion and was stocked with the latest Visitor weaponry; also in the basement, a heavily-fortified and fully-equipped prisoner holding and interrogation area was also built.
-These and other alterations were done, yet completely hidden from public view, to the point that nobody not associated with the Visitors was even aware of them.
+These and other alterations were done, yet completely hidden from public view, to the point that anybody not associated with the Visitors was completely unaware of them.

 That, in truth, was the reason behind the property's appeal: It was a cloistered environment, secure from the outside, beautiful to look at yet designed to hide itself from interlopers and curious eyes even as it stood in plain sight.
 In a way, it was consistent with the Visitors' penchant in having two completely distinct faces: There was the beautiful face in full public view, and there was the uglier face hidden away under the mask.